mbezjak/kin/README.md

         artifactId = 'bar'
     }

-Remember that groovy is underneath `build.kin` therefor we could write:
+Underneath that DSL is groovy.
+Therefor we could write more groovy like code to reduce number of lines further:

     maven {
         producesConfig = false